Volunteer in Nepal

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Kathmandu.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 Orientation is hosted by our Nepal team in Kathmandu and runs over the course of 2 days.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Nepal – Introduction to Nepal, Nepalese Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Nepal, Introduction to your project and placement.
-The orientation will also give you a chance to visit local temples, sample authentic Nepali food, meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to visit local temples, sample authentic Nepali food, meet other volunteers and swap contact details for weekend travel and socialising.

 If you are you placed in Pokhara or Chitwan, you will travel to your placement location on the Wednesday and you will begin work on the Thursday.
 If you are located in Kathmandu, you will visit your placement on Wednesday and begin work on the Thursday.